whitish1984/hbs_scaffold_cli/README.md

 ## How to use custom helper

 You can create custom handlebars helpers as js modules and load these modules at runtime.
-Exported functions are only be taken into account (e.g. exported class is ignored), and the function name is used for the helper name.
+Exported functions are only be taken into account (e.g. exported class is ignored), and the function name is straightforwardly used for the helper name.

 ### Example